nsncowan/help-queue/REACT_NOTES.md

   - then makes only those changes
   - this process repeats as the user interacts with the application

-## Using `create-react-app`
+# Lesson 4: Using `create-react-app`
-  in the terminal run `npx create-react-app [app-name]` `npm` is used for managing packages while `npx` actually executes those packages.
+  - in the terminal run `npx create-react-app [app-name]`
+  - `npm` is used for managing packages while `npx` actually executes those packages.
-  Use `npx` instead of `npm` to automatically execute packages without prior installation.
+  - Use `npx` instead of `npm` to automatically execute packages without prior installation.

-  The project structure of a create-react-app includes directories like:
+  - The project structure of a create-react-app includes directories like:
     - node_modules
     - public
     - src

-  The `src` directory contains the main code files, such as `App.js` (root component), `index.js` (entry point), and `index.css` (global stylesheet).
+  - The `src` directory contains the main code files, such as `App.js` (root component), `index.js` (entry point), and `index.css` (global stylesheet).

-  Other files in the project include `index.html`, `README.md`, `.gitignore`, and `package.json`.
+  - Other files in the project include `index.html`, `README.md`, `.gitignore`, and `package.json`.

-  Use `npm run start` to run the `create-react-app` project, which opens a page at http://localhost:3000/.
+  - Use `npm run start` to run the `create-react-app` project, which opens a page at http://localhost:3000/.

-  `index.js` uses ReactDOM to insert the React component tree into the DOM.
+  - `index.js` uses ReactDOM to insert the React component tree into the DOM.

-  webpack and React work together to manage dependencies, bundle files, and render the React application.
+  - webpack and React work together to manage dependencies, bundle files, and render the React application.

 ## React Components
   - Components are the building blocks of React